-CoolTan Arts began in 1990 taking their name from the disused CoolTan sun lotion factory where their studios were based.
-CoolTan remained in Brixton until 2006 when they moved to their current site on Walworth Road.
+CoolTan Arts began in 1990 as a creative D.I.Y community space, taking their name from the disused CoolTan sun lotion factory in Effra Road, Brixton, where their studios were based.

 CoolTan Arts addressed a growing need for low cost, non vocational education as local authorities became constrained by the push for accredited courses, isolating many individuals from attending classes for reasons of poverty, ill health, mental health and disability.
 Over the years the number of creative classes and projects has grown.
 Workshop participants are referred to CoolTan Arts by NHS professionals and social workers.

 This simple nurture with creativity goes a long way in enabling people back to good health.
 Art enables key skills and re-learning processes without any feelings of excessive pressure.
 The types of skills are discussion, making choices, language, expression, feeling, intuition, confidence to be in a group, and confidence to speak.
 Workshops provide a social atmosphere away from a day centre, which will encourage people who do not like to be labelled a place to go, break their isolation and give participants an activity to look forward to.

 As well as creative workshops, CoolTan developed projects including ‘CoolTan Arts Largactyl Shuffle’ – a monthly guided cultural walk through Southwark to celebrate mental wellbeing through exercise, creativity and history; and the Self-Advocacy Skills training programme, designed and led by participants, which provides people with the tools and the confidence to stand up for themselves and their rights.
 By the time CoolTan held their 21st birthday party, they were once again outgrowing their premises.